 The course is designed to familiarize students with aspects of landscape design.
 Students will analyze the site and preferences of the client and complete a landscape design following basic design principles.
 Students will learn presentation graphics, hand lettering techniques, and how to make a hand drawing to scale.
 Note: Plant material courses (HORT 214, HORT 215, HORT 220) could be helpful for this course but are not required.
-2 hrs. leb/wk.
+2 hrs. lecture, 2 hrs. lab/wk.